dchaudhery/Catan/README.md

 This game is implemented in C++ and the players use the terminal to play the game

 Since this game is a part of my coursework, the code is not public.
-However, please send me an email at dchaudhe@uwaterloo.ca for access to the following:
+However, please send me an email at dchaudhery@uwaterloo.ca for access to the following:

 - Header (.h) files
 - Implementation (.cc) files